 - Are your training facilities suitable?

 Yes.
-We have state of the art Dollamur Flexiroll judo/grappling mat, and a blue crash mat.
+We have state of the art Dollamur Flexiroll judo/grappling mat, and two blue crash mats.
 We have toilets and a water fountain.
 Unfortunately we have no showers.

 - How are people graded in your club?

 In judo we grade under the BJA in judo, following the BJA grading syllabus .
-Similarly, in wrestling, we follow the recently introduced BWA award system.
-Grading depends on actual progress and students are individually assessed by our instructors, Glenn and Eric.
+Similarly, in wrestling, we follow the recently introduced BWA award system (though awards are not as frequent as belts).
+And in BJJ we follow the traditional IBJJF grading systems (endorsed by UKBJJA).
+Grading depends on actual progress and students are individually assessed by our instructors.

 - Are the mats cleaned regularly?